About the course

 The DPhil in Population Health is a doctoral research programme intended to provide you with training in research, an in-depth knowledge and understanding of your doctoral research topic and will prepare you for a career in academia.

-You will be encouraged to make use of the range of skills training offered by the Medical Sciences Division through your study at Nuffield Department of Population Health (NDPH).
-These include statistics, data management, research ethics, writing academic papers and presentation skills.
-You are also expected to identify additional relevant courses that will support your research training.
+You will be encouraged to make use of the range of skills training offered by the Medical Sciences Division and the department throughout your study at the Nuffield Department of Population Health (NDPH).
+All students will be asked to complete a Training Needs Analysis (TNA) in the first term of your studies, which will be used to help students to assess their skill level and identify training required.
+There is no set period of time that should be used for training – students will be able to pursue the training they need.
+This training includes statistics, epidemiology, data management, research ethics, writing academic papers and presentation skills.
+You are also expected to identify additional relevant external courses that will support your research training.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a subject relevant to population health.
+- a first-class or upper second-class undergraduate degree with honours in a subject relevant to population health.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.